wo-von/schoenschach/log.md

 **Thoughts** should be much faster and also not overthink everything so that i can get the initial version quickly.
 Also, the idea to make it work via ascii art is probably not very smart, since it does not make the GUI later simpler.
 I guess  i start right away with GUI, there is tkinter and pygame.
 Should decide which one to use

 **TODO** Decide on a GUI library, either tkinter or pygame or maybe sth else.
 Review code of robot visualizer and minesweeper quickly.

+### Day 3: July 22nd, 2021:

+**Today's progress** Nothing!
+Started very late and was already tired.
+This should not happen anymore. (just started the venv, but no requirements file, since there is none!)

+**Thoughts** Should start earlier
 <!-- **Link to work:** [Calculator App](http://www.example.com)

 ### Day 0: February 30, 2016 (Example 2)